opdev/l5-operator-demo/docs/markdown/level4.md

 ```

 <aside class="notes">

-For security, rbac is on by default.
+- operator-framework use kubebuilder to scalfold operator

-the metrics are protected by rbac rules.
+- metrics are protected by kube-rbac-proxy by default

-so we need to create a clusterrole
+- grant permissions to the Prometheus server so that it can scrape the protected metrics.
+- To achieve this
+- clusterrole

 </aside>
 ---
 ```